What to see and do in Trastevere

 The square is the beating heart of Trastevere with its various markets, musical and cultural and above all its charming night atmosphere with bustling cafes and restaurants.

-The most crucial spot of Trastevere is now in front of us: the Basilica di Santa Maria in Trastevere.
+The most crucial spot of Trastevere is now in front of us: the Basilica of Santa Maria in Trastevere.
 Dating back to the 3rd century, it is one of the oldest churches of Rome (probably the first official place of Christian worship built in Rome) and boasts large 13th-century mosaics by Pietro Cavallini, works of art and also preserves illustrious burials like the cardinal Pietro Stefaneschi and the Pope Innocenzo II.

-7) Via della Lungaretta and Church of Sant’Agata
+7) Via Della Lungaretta and Church of Sant’Agata

 Only a 100 meters before crossing Viale Trastevere, you will see on your left the 18th-century Church of Sant’Agata in Trastevere, home to the statue of the Virgin Carmen (“Vergine del Carmelo”), protector of the Trastevere people and popularly called “Madonna de Noantri”.